Most cases of gallstones do not cause any symptoms.

 - yellowing of the skin and whites of the eyes (jaundice)

 Doctors call this more severe condition 'complicated gallstone disease'.

 If you think you may be experiencing biliary colic, see your GP.

-Immediate action required: Call your GP immediately for advice if you develop:
+Emergency action required: Call your GP immediately for advice if you develop:

 - abdominal pain lasting longer than 8 hours